Weichselia

 Weichselia is an extinct genus of fern.
 They were abundant from the Middle Jurassic to Early Cretaceous.
 While generally supposed to have affinities to Matoniaceae, some research has suggested that they have closer affinites to the Marattiales, though its morphology is strongly divergent from both of these groups.
 They are thought to have grown similar to modern tree ferns, with an upright stem topped with a crown of fronds.
+The genus filled multiple ecological niches, such as being the primary mangrove tree for millions of years.

 Evolutionary history

 The genus first appeared in the Middle Jurassic with remains found in North Africa and Georgia.
 During the Early-mid Cretaceous, the genus had a wide distribution, having been found in Europe, East Asia, the Indian subcontinent, North Africa, southern North America and northern South America.
 The youngest remains of the genus are known from the early Late Cretaceous (Cenomanian) of Europe and North Africa.
 Remains are found in both continental and marginal marine deposits.

 Ecology

-Weichselia has been intepreted as being xeromorphic, and has been suggested that they grew in savannah or coastal environments.
+Weichselia has been interpreted as being xeromorphic, and has been suggested that they grew in savannah and/or coastal environments.
 It has also been suggested that they were primary colonisers following the destruction of pre-existing vegetation.